SibtainAhmed/SibtainAhmed/README.md

 </div> -->

 A senior year Computer Systems Engineering student at NED University, Karachi.
-Skilled in a variety of languages, tools, and platforms with strong logic building and problem solving skills.
-Have worked as Associate Software Engineer.
+Skilled in a variety of languages, tools, and platforms with strong logic building and problem-solving skills.
+Have worked as an Associate Software Engineer.

 <a href="https://github.com/SibtainAhmed">